-First, let’s get a feeling of the size of overall expansion in women owned businesses, the numbers are exciting and stunning in some cases.
+First, let’s get a feeling of the size of the overall expansion in women owned franchising businesses, the numbers are exciting and stunning in some cases.
 According to Fundera, 12.3 Million U.S. businesses are owned by women entrepreneurs and generate in excess of $1.8 Trillion in revenues.
-During 2020, the women started 1,821 new businesses every single day!
+In 2020, the women started 1,821 new businesses every single day!

-This rising tide for female business ownership is both a very good thing for our overall economy as this demographic has historically been a much lower percentage of the business market which means growth and opportunity for women and also growth for the entire economy with new ideas, new perspective and new business initiatives from female owned firms.
+This rising tide for female business ownership is a very good thing for our overall economy as this demographic has historically been a much lower percentage of the business market which means growth and opportunity for women and also growth for the entire economy with new ideas, new perspective and new business initiatives from female-owned firms.

-According to the Wall Street Journal, by 2019, women owned over 265,000 franchise businesses in the United States which comprises over 35 percent of all franchises, this is an increase of 24 percent from a decade prior.
-Stunning growth and a market segment that has pushed many franchise brands to shift their marketing and recruitment efforts to not only include women, but to focus on targeting women franchise owners.
+According to the Wall Street Journal, by 2019, women-owned over 265,000 franchise businesses in the United States which comprises over 35 percent of all franchises, this is an increase of 24 percent from a decade prior.
+Stunning growth and a market segment that has pushed many franchise brands to shift their marketing and recruitment efforts to not only include women but to focus on targeting women franchise owners.

 This transition has also helped support the growth of many traditionally women-oriented businesses now entering the franchise market and seeing opportunities to scale their brand through franchising.